 A few lifetimes ago I spent a year outside of education working in a record shop.
 Every morning I’d drive in with my dad and we would listen to Terry Wogan on Radio 2.
 I remember a few songs Terry seemed to play a lot.
 I’m not sure it they were all his favourites or just what happened to be on the A-list at that point.
 One song was “Any Road” by George Harrison .
 Taken from his posthumous final album Brainwashed it’s the jaunty antithesis of David Bowie’s death bed records.
 If Bowie faced death with an avant-garde flourish Harrison seem to it with a little more than a raised eyebrow.
 “Any Road” bounces along dispensing words that might be wisdom or nonsense over guitar and banjo.
 The hook goes:

 “If you don’t know where you’re going any road will take you there.”

-That could be the moral or maybe it’s the hopefully not intentionally ableist sentiment:
+That could be the moral of the song.
+Or maybe, it’s the (hopefully not intentionally ableist) observation that:

 “It’s a game, sometimes you’re cool, sometimes you’re lame”

 It’s a song played with an effortlessness that belies it’s hyper-professional classic rock sheen.
 It’s someone very talented playing because they enjoy it, it’s someone who was at least aware their demise is imminent.
 It’s not a sermon or a thesis, it’s slightly stupid, slightly smart.